e9x/simple-socks/README.md

 - `options.filter` - A callback for connection filtering
 - `options.connect` - A callback for low-level connecting

+Unlike simple-socks, the callbacks are based on modern promises.

 #### authentication

 To make the socks5 server require username/password authentication, supply a function callback in the options as follows: